Anzle/The-Avengers/pa4/readme.txt

 										accounts in the bank are traversed and their name, balance, and servicing status are printed.
 No lock is required to be placed on the account since data is only being read from the account and not changed.
 On completion of print, the bank's mutex is unlocked.
-			2)adding account (addAccount)- the bank is mutex is locked so no other accounts can be added or the bank cannot be printed while adding an account.
+			2)adding account (addAccount)- the bank's mutex is locked so no other accounts can be added or the bank cannot be printed while adding an account.
 										   The bank is then checked to make sure that the given account name is not present in the bank already.
 If not, the account is added to the bank and then the bank's mutex is unlocked.
-		A removeAccount fuction was implemented for the sake of testing and debugging, however this fuctionality is not provided by the server.
+		A removeAccount function was implemented for the sake of testing and debugging, however this functionality is not provided by the server.

 **Client**